 Treatment for tennis shoulder pain

-The specific treatment is dependent on the cause of shoulder pain.
+The specific treatment depends on the cause of the shoulder pain.
 Nevertheless, treatment principles remain the same irrespective of the diagnosis.

 Treatment principles for tennis shoulder pain include the following:

-• Modify tennis activity.
+- Modify the tennis activity.
 Moderate your tennis until your shoulder feels better.
 If you have severe pain, you may need to stop altogether.

 How to avoid tennis shoulder injuries